 Mix one cup of the base with one cup of lemonade.
 Pour over ice and top with freeze-dried pineapple.

-Mix one cup of the base with one cup of coconut milk.
+Mix one cup of the base with one cup of coconut milk (found in the diary section next to other non-dairy milk).
 Pour over ice and top with freeze-dried pineapple.

 Watch Refresher Recipe Being Made

 All three refreshers are also perfect for cocktails.
 I am partial to the paradise drink mixed with rum.
 It reminds me of beach vacations and fruity, creamy drinks (think pina colada).
 Here are my suggestions to turn a refresher into a refreshing cocktail!

 Pineapple Passionfruit Refresher & Lemonade - Vodka is the perfect complement to both drinks' light and refreshing flavors.

 Paradise Drink - The paradise drink is reminiscent of tropical poolside beverages.
 For that reason, I feel rum is the best choice.

 Alcohol to Beverage Ratio - I recommend two tablespoons of liquor per 12 ounces of non-alcoholic beverage.
 The ratio is on the lighter side of a typical mixed drink.
 I prefer to add more later rather than have too strong of a drink.

 For my recipe, I used fresh sugar, pineapple juice, passionfruit powder, citric acid, and freeze-dried pineapple.
 I found that the grape juice and green coffee extract changed the flavor too much to recreate a similar recipe at home.

 For Starbucks ingredients, you can find them on the Starbucks website.